gargsaar/singlepage_website_ni/_posts/2019-09-22-dont-you-say-who-cares-I-do.markdown

 I was wrong that who cares.
 He does.
 I felt an eternal happiness that I hope will not wear thin or fade away.
 Through tears, I grasped the hard truth that despair can disappear in an instant.

-"I wished I could straighten this nose,” I thought, and slept the best sleep of my life.
+"I wished I could have straighten his nose,” I smiled, and slept the best sleep of my life.